Russian c.bank: Economic activity, inflationary pressure rose in Jan-Feb

-MOSCOW, March 7 (Reuters) - Russia's central bank said on Tuesday economic activity rose in January-February but inflationary pressure also increased, something it said could warrant tighter monetary policy, with its next rate-setting meeting just over a week away.
+MOSCOW, March 7 (Reuters) - Russian economic activity rose in January-February but inflationary pressure also increased, the central bank said on Tuesday, adding that this could warrant a tighter monetary policy.

-The bank said Russia's decision to cut oil output would likely narrow its trade surplus and that the move could have an adverse impact on Russia's gross domestic product (GDP) in the second quarter and beyond.
+The bank, whose next rate-setting meeting is scheduled for March 17,also said Russia's decision to cut oil output would likely narrow its trade surplus, a risk factor for the rouble, and that this could have an adverse impact on Russia's gross domestic product (GDP) in the second quarter and beyond.

-The central bank's key rate is currently set at 7.5%.
-It next meets on rates on March 17.
+The Bank of Russia has become more hawkish this year.
+It held its key rate at 7.5% last month but said a further widening of the country's budget deficit might compel it to raise the cost of borrowing.

+"Domestic demand is growing on the back of increased budget spending," the bank said in a report on Tuesday.

 (Reporting by Elena Fabrichnaya; Writing by Alexander Marrow Editing by Gareth Jones)